10XGenomics/enclone/README.md

 <a name="download" style="display:block; position:relative; top:-150px;"></a>
 ### How to download and install `enclone`

-<b>1.</b> Open a terminal window.
-This can be on a Linux or Mac computer.
-Please let us
-know if availability on other platforms is important to you.
+Open a terminal window on your Linux or Mac computer.
+Please let us know if availability on other platforms is important to you.

 <b>2.</b> Type the following to download the `enclone` executable: